SatelliteApplicationsCatapult/helm-charts/stable/ard-campaign/README.md

 ```

 ## TODO
-- In order to automatically add work items to a processing queue we could use the `redis-client` Docker image and inject such work items by means of a `ConfigMap`.
-The command executed by the image upon starting would then be something like: `cat /var/opt/work-items.list | redis-cli -h redis-master --pipe`.
-One would have to make sure that the Redis Master server deployment is active before attempting to add work items.
+- In order to automatically add work items to a processing queue we could use the `satapps/ard-workflow-job-insert` Docker image and inject such work items by means of a `ConfigMap`, exposed as `/var/opt/work-items.list`.